victorbunduc/workout-tracker/README.md

 ## Installation

-* Clone repository.
-* Check in routes/api-routes and comment in block of code if you want the database to be prepopulated with dummy values
+* Check in routes/api-routes and comment in block of code if you want the database to be prepopulated with dummy values.
-* npm install
+* npm install.
-*  node server.js
+*  node server.js.

 Running seeders/seed.js is optional to have a prepopulated database.